 Yes.
 If you have excess Ozempic injectable pens, they should be stored in the refrigerator.
 The ideal storage is the top shelf of the refrigerator and away from cooling elements.
 Semaglutide may degrade if the injectable pen is exposed to extreme cold.
 This can impact the effectiveness of the medication and potentially higher blood sugar levels.

 Patients should be informed by their doctors about the potential risks and benefits of using Ozempic.
-It’s important for patients to maintain a proper diet, regular exercise, regularly monitor glucose levels and perform A1c testing, understand the symptoms of of hyperglycemia and hypoglycemia as part of their treatment.
-While using Ozempic, if patients experience periods of stress, fever, infection, trauma or surgery they should seek medical advice as dosage may need to be adjusted.
+It’s important for patients to maintain a proper diet, regular exercise, regularly monitor glucose levels and perform A1c testing, and understand the symptoms of hyperglycemia and hypoglycemia as part of their treatment.
+While using Ozempic, if patients experience periods of stress, fever, infection, trauma, or surgery they should seek medical advice as the dosage may need to be adjusted.

 Doctors should instruct their patients to read the Medication Guide each time their prescription is renewed.

 It’s important to understand the side effects as explained by your doctor or pharmacist.
 Side effects of Ozempic typically include nausea, vomiting and diarrhea.

 If a dose is missed, it should be administered immediately within 5 days of the missed dose If more than 5 days have elapsed then the dose should be skipped.

 Although Ozempic is FDA approved and considered safe when taken as instructed however this does not mean it comes without side effects.

 Before you start Ozempic, you should discuss the possible side effects with your doctor or pharmacist.
 You should also review the FDA-approved labeling and instructions that come with your prescription.